NCEAS/metajam/README.md

 ## How to get the URL to your dataset of interest ?

-From DataONE or any currently supported data repository ([KNB](https://knb.ecoinformatics.org/), [Artic Data Center](https://arcticdata.io/), [LTER PASTA](https://portal.lternet.edu/nis/home.jsp) or [EDI](https://portal.edirepository.org/nis/home.jsp)), you can right-click on the `Download` button of a specific dataset and choose `Copy Link Address` to cpopy the URL to your clipboard
+From DataONE or any currently supported data repository ([KNB](https://knb.ecoinformatics.org/), [Arctic Data Center](https://arcticdata.io/), [LTER PASTA](https://portal.lternet.edu/nis/home.jsp) or [EDI](https://portal.edirepository.org/nis/home.jsp)), you can right-click on the `Download` button of a specific dataset and choose `Copy Link Address` to copy the URL to your clipboard

 <br>
 <img src="inst/images/copy-link.png" width="100%"/>